 National HIV/AIDS and Aging Awareness Day 2020

 By TheBoldAge.
 Published 2020-09-18BOLD-Wellbeing

 "Still Got It" - The Terrence Higgins Trust campaign echoes our mantra of "We ARE not we WERE".
 The UK achieved the 2020 UNAIDS targets but there's still much more to do.

-In 2014 the targets were set that by 2020 we were to have 90% of all people living with HIV to be diagnosed, 90% of those diagnosed to receive HIV treatment and 90% of those receiving treatment to achieve viral suppression.
+In the UK we have achieved the 90-90-90 UNAIDS targetsIn 2014 the targets were set that by 2020 we were to have 90% of all people living with HIV to be diagnosed, 90% of those diagnosed to receive HIV treatment and 90% of those receiving treatment to achieve viral suppression.
 In 2018 93% of people were diagnosed, 97% are on treatment and 97% of those on treatment are virally suppressed - the UK met its target.

 Why highlight Boldies surely its a societal issueBy Marion Foreman, 2020-09-03